 Cuisinox have a distinct style.
 They aim for beauty as well as practicality.
 The Roma, all stainless steel, is sleek and elegant, yet is still down to earth enough to include a screen filter that you place in the filter itself if you want to halve the amount of coffee you’re brewing.

 The Cuisinox Roma Stovetop Moka Espresso Maker is easy to use, once you’ve got used to it and know one or two things about it.
 As long as you have the right amounts of water and coffee grinds in place, and you don’t over or undercook, then you’ll get it right.

 You can use it with electricity or gas.
-Make sure the handle isn't placed directly over the heat source, and keep the setting on medium to low for best results.
-Don't overfill the water reservoir either - the brass safety pressure-relief valve should be above the water line.
+With gas, make sure the handle isn’t placed directly over the flame, and keep the setting on medium to low for best results.
+Don’t overfill the water reservoir either – the brass safety pressure-relief valve should be above the water line.
 If you obey these simple guidelines then you should have excellent results with the Roma.

 - Product Dimensions: 7 x 7 x 10 inches

 - Item model number: COF-10R

 - Included: screen filter, one extra gasket, and reducer

 - Warranty: 25 years

 When it comes to cleaning, you should hand wash the Cuisinox Roma Stainless Steel Stovetop, rather than just put it in the dishwasher.
 But it is very easy to clean.
 It doesn’t make very much mess to start with.

 Cleaning is easier if you unscrew the two sections of the pot after pouring your coffee, and let them cool, rather than place them straight into cold water.
 This prolongs the life of the gasket apart from anything else.